 Revolut's early identity.
 The original Revolut brand had an edge to it.
 Dark, sharp, a bit aggressive.
 It matched the product's positioning as the challenger that would make traditional banking feel slow and expensive.
 It stood out precisely because it didn't look like a bank and didn't want to.

 Mercury.
 Clean, warm, and human.
 Mercury's brand looks more like a premium consumer product than a business bank.
 That's deliberate.
-They understood that their customers, startup founders, don't want their bank to look corporate.
+They understood that their customers - startup founders - don't want their bank to look corporate.
 They want it to feel like a product they'd actually choose to use.

 The test